catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 If any dice show 1-2 then the check fails.
 Consequences of failure depend on the measured resource:

 - **Ammo**: You run out of ammo and must spend a Reload. but usage is cleared.
+- **Stress**: you suffer from a mental breakdown, but stress track remains unchanged.
 - **Resources** (RP, QC or Influence): You must reduce the usage dice by one step or forfeit the transaction.

 If you fail the check, then clear the tracked usage track and start tracking again from zero, if any resources remain.